 7. Baked Oatmeal: how many times have I said the word favorite?
 Because, this breakfast is another one.
 Baked oatmeal is so delicious and something I crave much more often than overnight oats in the winter.
 I love it warm topped with almond milk and whatever fruit I’ve got lying around.

-Plant-Based Meal Prep Meal Ideas
+Vegan Meal Prep Meal Ideas

 1. Lentil Nicoise Salad: prep the beans, lentils, dressing and potatoes ahead of time, then assemble right before ready to eat and add the olives and the tomatoes.